 - 1 1/2 cups rolled oats (gluten-free for GF eaters)

-- optional additions: chocolate chips, dried fruit, nuts, banana chips, vanilla, etc.
+- Chocolate chips, dried fruit, nuts, banana chips, vanilla, etc. (optional additions)

 - Process dates in a food processor until small bits remain (about 1 minute).
 It should form a "dough" like consistency.
 (Mine rolled into a ball.)

 - Place oats, almonds and dates in a large mixing bowl – set aside.

 - Warm maple syrup (or agave or honey) and peanut butter in a small saucepan over low heat.
 Stir and pour over oat mixture and then mix, breaking up the dates to disperse throughout.

-- Once thoroughly mixed, transfer to an 8x8-inch baking dish or other small pan lined with plastic wrap or parchment paper so they lift out easily.
+- Once thoroughly mixed, transfer to an 8×8-inch baking dish or other small pan lined with plastic wrap or parchment paper so they lift out easily.
 (A loaf pan might work, but will yield thicker bars // adjust size of pan if altering batch size).

 - Cover with parchment or plastic wrap, and let firm up in fridge or freezer for 15-20 minutes.

 - Remove bars from pan and chop into 10 even bars (or 9 squares // as original recipe is written).
 Store in an airtight container for up to a few days.
-I kept mine in the freezer to keep them extra fresh, but it isn't necessary.
+I kept mine in the freezer to keep them extra fresh, but it isn’t necessary.